Got charged for the first time? Don’t go it alone.

 Where you are pleading not guilty to the charge/s, the contested hearing is the last stage in the process.
 The prosecution presents their evidence to try and prove the charge beyond reasonable doubt.
 The Magistrate determines whether the charge/s have been proved.

 When described like that, contested hearings sound very simple, however the reality is they can involve lots of witnesses, tricky evidential issues and can sometimes run for a few days.
 A contested hearing will be listed when the court has availability to hear it – and that is often months away!
 It is not uncommon, particularly in difficult cases, once the hearing has finished, for a Magistrate to take some time to consider the case and adjourn the matter to a later date for decision.
+If this is your fist offence, you can be surprised by the length of time this may take.

 But wait, there is still more!